bundana/Laravel-Value-Added-Services/README.md

 ```sh
  php artisan vendor:publish --provider="Bundana\Services\Messaging\BundanaServiceProvider" --tag="config"
 ```
-This will create a `config/bundana-config.php` file where you can set your Mnotify API keys.
+This will create a `bundana-config.php` in your `config` folder of your laravel project file where you can set your Mnotify API keys.
 Now that we have published a few new files to our application we need to reload them with the following command:

 ```sh